 Each transaction in a Bitcoin blockchain block has a hash.
 In fact Bitcoin TX’s are publicly identified by their hash.

-Merkle trees are widely used in cryptographic software to generate unique identifiers for sets of data.
+Merkle trees are widely used in cryptographic software to generate unique identifiers for data sets.

-A Merkle Root is the resulting hashing computation on a Merkle Tree.
+A Merkle Root is the resulting hashing computation of a Merkle Tree.

-Merkle Roots are impossible to tamper with and uniquely identify Bitcoin blocks on the blockchain.
-Bitcoin consensus and validation depend heavily on this concept.
+Merkle Roots are impossible to tamper with, and uniquely identify individual Bitcoin blocks.

 Featured Image: Merkle Tree at Wikipedia / Wikimedia Commons